nikolaussucher/biology-text/_main.md

 ## Fermentation

 Without oxygen, pyruvate (pyruvic acid) is not metabolized by cellular respiration but undergoes a process of fermentation.
 The pyruvate is not transported into the mitochondrion, but remains in the cytoplasm, where it is converted to waste products that may be removed from the cell.
 This serves the purpose of oxidizing the electron carriers so that they can perform glycolysis again and removing the excess pyruvate.
-Fermentation oxidizes NADH to NAD+ so it can be re-used in glycolysis.
-In the absence of oxygen, fermentation prevents the buildup of NADH in the cytoplasm and provides NAD+ for glycolysis.
+Fermentation oxidizes NADH to NAD^+^ so it can be re-used in glycolysis.
+In the absence of oxygen, fermentation prevents the buildup of NADH in the cytoplasm and provides NAD^+^ for glycolysis.
 This waste product varies depending on the organism.
 In skeletal muscles, the waste product is lactic acid.
 This type of fermentation is called lactic acid fermentation.
 In strenuous exercise, when energy demands exceed energy supply, the respiratory chain cannot process all of the hydrogen atoms joined by NADH.
-During anaerobic glycolysis, NAD+ regenerates when pairs of hydrogen combine with pyruvate to form lactate.
+During anaerobic glycolysis, NAD^+^ regenerates when pairs of hydrogen combine with pyruvate to form lactate.
 Lactate formation is catalyzed by lactate dehydrogenase in a reversible reaction.
 Lactate can also be used as an indirect precursor for liver glycogen.
-During recovery, when oxygen becomes available, NAD+ attaches to hydrogen from lactate to form ATP.
+During recovery, when oxygen becomes available, NAD^+^ attaches to hydrogen from lactate to form ATP.
 In yeast, the waste products are ethanol and carbon dioxide.
 This type of fermentation is known as alcoholic or ethanol fermentation.
 The ATP generated in this process is made by substrate-level phosphorylation, which does not require oxygen.

 Fermentation is less efficient at using the energy from glucose: only 2 ATP are produced per glucose, compared to the 38 ATP per glucose nominally produced by aerobic respiration.
 This is because most of the energy of aerobic respiration derives from O~2~ with its relatively weak, high-energy double bond.
 Glycolytic ATP, however, is created more quickly.
 For prokaryotes to continue a rapid growth rate when they are shifted from an aerobic environment to an anaerobic environment, they must increase the rate of the glycolytic reactions.
 For multicellular organisms, during short bursts of strenuous activity, muscle cells use fermentation to supplement the ATP production from the slower aerobic respiration, so fermentation may be used by a cell even before the oxygen levels are depleted, as is the case in sports that do not require athletes to pace themselves, such as sprinting.

+Along with photosynthesis and aerobic respiration, fermentation is a way of extracting energy from molecules, but it is the only one common to all bacteria and eukaryotes.
+It is therefore considered the oldest metabolic pathway, suitable for an environment that did not yet have oxygen.
+Yeast, a form of fungus, occurs in almost any environment capable of supporting microbes, from the skins of fruits to the guts of insects and mammals and the deep ocean, and harvests sugar-rich materials to produce ethanol and carbon dioxide.

+The basic mechanism for fermentation remains present in all cells of higher organisms.
+Mammalian muscle carries out fermentation during periods of intense exercise where oxygen supply becomes limited, resulting in the creation of lactic acid.
+In invertebrates, fermentation also produces succinate and alanine.:141

+Fermentative bacteria play an essential role in the production of methane in habitats ranging from the rumens of cattle to sewage digesters and freshwater sediments.
+They produce hydrogen, carbon dioxide, formate and acetate and carboxylic acids; and then consortia of microbes convert the carbon dioxide and acetate to methane.
+Acetogenic bacteria oxidize the acids, obtaining more acetate and either hydrogen or formate.
+Finally, methanogens (in the domain Archea) convert acetate to methane.

+In ethanol fermentation, one glucose molecule is converted into two ethanol molecules and two carbon dioxide molecules.
+It is used to make bread dough rise: the carbon dioxide forms bubbles, expanding the dough into a foam.
+The ethanol is the intoxicating agent in alcoholic beverages such as wine, beer and liquor.
+Fermentation of feedstocks, including sugarcane, corn, and sugar beets, produces ethanol that is added to gasoline.
+In some species of fish, including goldfish and carp, it provides energy when oxygen is scarce (along with lactic acid fermentation).

+Before fermentation, a glucose molecule breaks down into two pyruvate molecules (Glycolysis).
+The energy from this exothermic reaction is used to bind inorganic phosphates to ADP, which converts it to ATP, and convert NAD+ to NADH.
+The pyruvates break down into two acetaldehyde molecules and give off two carbon dioxide molecules as waste products.
+The acetaldehyde is reduced into ethanol using the energy and hydrogen from NADH, and the NADH is oxidized into NAD+ so that the cycle may repeat.
+The reaction is catalyzed by the enzymes pyruvate decarboxylase and alcohol dehydrogenase.

 ## Anaerobic respiration